amoe/acceleratedcpp/chapter-notes.md

 decay?
 Yes, `delete p` is just going to delete the first element.  `delete[]` destroys each element in reverse order when it deallocates, which is unexpected to me.

+## CHAPTER 11 - "Defining abstract data types"

+Here they will talk about copy constructor, amongst other things.
+They note that these topics are v important.
+And also that we will build a vector class named `Vec`.